spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/code-upgrader-supported-extension-scenarios.md

 The Spryker Code Upgrader implements code changes on the project level.

 Code changes on the project level can be delivered to a customer's projects through manifest files.
-The manifests cover a list of the ways how the code changes can be done.
+The manifest files cover a list of the ways code changes can be done.
 This article aims to describe the ways of plugin registration and module configuration that can be covered by manifests.

 To ensure the successful delivery of Spryker updates, we recommend using the extension points that exist in the article.